Student Guide

 2. When do students start project development?
 Can they start early?

-Before the announcement, students are not considered selected and therefore the organizing committee does not recommend starting development early.
 Before the announcement, students should focus on improving their project proposals and plans.
 Planning and designing projects are essential for this program and future projects in which students may participate in their careers.

 3. What programming language should students use to develop their projects?